groupme-js/GroupMeCommunityDocs/messages.md

 * *attachments*

-	array - A polymorphic list of attachments (locations, images, etc).
+	array - A polymorphic list of attachments (locations, images, replies, etc).
 You may have more than one of any type of attachment, provided clients can display it.

 	For more information on types of attachments and how to send them, check out the [attachments documentation](attachments.md)